INSPIRED-GMU/py-holmes-public/README.md

 # py-holmes
-Adaptation of the causal testing tool [Holmes](https://cs.gmu.edu/~johnsonb/docs/Johnson20icse.pdf) for Python unit testing.
-Submitted as an artifact along with our paper *Py-holmes: Causal Testing for Python*.
+Adaptation of the causal testing tool [Holmes](https://cs.gmu.edu/~johnsonb/docs/Johnson20icse.pdf) for Python unit testing, and extends it for use in testing deep neural networks (DNNs).
+Submitted as an artifact along with our paper *Py-holmes: Causal Testing for Deep Neural Networks in Python*.
+You can also take a look at our [demo video](https://youtu.be/wFAVWMWrbLo).

 It is not possible to run multiple runtimes of py-holmes in parallel, because of the way it writes and reads temporary files.

 # Installation
+## System requirements
+Using py-holmes on non-deep-learning tests has been successfully tested on Windows and Ubuntu Linux.  py-holmes is not currently compatible with macOS.

+If using py-holmes on deep learning tests, Windows and a CUDA GPU may be required.

+## Python version
+This tool is designed for Python 3.8.

 ## Format of your project
-Py-holmes has certain requirements for the format of your project.
-They are as follows:
+If you are using the shallow version of py-holmes, your project must adhere to certain formatting standards.
+They are as follows.
+If you are only using the deep learning capability of py-holmes, you may ignore these formatting standards.
-1. No user-written function may have its definition line span more than one row in the file.
+1. No functions written by you (the user) may have its definition line span more than one row in the file.
 2. All unit test files must either begin or end with the word "test", and no other files in the project may begin this way.
 3. No file should import more than one module on the same line.
 For example, `import math, random` is not acceptable, but `from math import sin, cos` is.
 This standard is also imposed by [PEP 8](https://peps.python.org/pep-0008/#imports).
 4. No file should use relative imports; [PEP 8](https://peps.python.org/pep-0008/#imports) imposes this standard as well.
 In addition, py-holmes does not permit explicit relative imports.
 Only absolute imports are permitted.
 5. Py-holmes requires the user to communicate which arguments in `unittest.TestCase.assert*()` calls are oracles, by using py-holmes's convention for oracle positions discussed later in this readme.
 6. Your uppermost project folder should not contain or be contained by the default Python install folder for your operating system.
 Your uppermost project folder may contain the folder of the Python executable you're using, but your project folder must not be contained by it.
-7. Your project should not contain any files with the following name: `test_outputs_fuzzed.py`
+7. Your project should not contain any files with the following names: `test_outputs_fuzzed.py`, `pylint_result.py`, `ph_test_hooked.py`, `ph_activations,pickle`.

-The current version of py-holmes is designed for use with the \texttt{unittest} module exclusively, and is therefore not compatible with \texttt{pytest}, another popular unit testing framework for Python.
-It also is not completely autonomous, possibly relying on a user to point out which argument is an oracle in certain calls to class 2 assert methods.
+The current version of py-holmes is designed for use with the `unittest` module exclusively, and is therefore not compatible with `pytest`, another popular unit testing framework for Python.
+It also is not completely autonomous; when run on certain tests without the `--dl` flag, it may rely on a user to point out which argument is an oracle in certain calls to class 2 assert methods.
+If this is not desired, py-holmes can be run with the `--user_help_skip` flag.

-The fuzzing process also contains limitations.
+The fuzzing process without the `--dl` flag also contains limitations.
 Py-holmes cannot fuzz a test that has no literals.
 Furthermore, its process of protecting oracle literals from being fuzzed is incomplete.
-If the test contains mutator functions which change the value of an oracle variable without using an \texttt{=} operator, then all literal arguments of those mutator functions could play a role in defining the oracle, yet py-holmes will not notice to protect those literals from fuzzing.
+If the test contains mutator functions which change the value of an oracle variable without using an `=` operator, then all literal arguments of those mutator functions could play a role in defining the oracle, yet py-holmes will not notice to protect those literals from fuzzing.

 ## Directory setup
 Clone this repository to your local machine.
 The root directory of this repository should double as the root directory of your project.